Richly decorated wall in Spain as an example of Mudejar Architecture

 intricate multi-colored dimensional plaster work over a Mudejar style arch

-A great example of a distinctive element - Mudejar style plaster on this archway in Royal Alcazar.
+You can see a great example of a Mudejar style plaster on this archway in Royal Alcazar.
 Notice the infusion of blue and brown pigment in the plaster.

 Arches